marwinar/ESMhelpers/README.md

 #>  ────────────────────────────────────────────────────────
 ```

-For comparison, this is how it would look in R with package
+For comparison, this is how the same analysis would look in R with
-multilevelTools:
+package multilevelTools:

 ``` r
 library(multilevelTools)